jhmichelsen/software_architecture_project/Src/readme.md

 - Run a single project by clicking 'start' or similar
 - Test all projects together docker compose up --build -d

+# Git
+- Before you commit any code checkout a feature branch and make a pull request to main
+- Make sure to run docker compose up --build -d and check that all services are running

 # Run projects
 - Open shell (powershell etc.)
 - Go to "software_architecture_project\Src"